Brianne Nadeau: Crime and policing

 Nadeau has come under increasing scrutiny from her constituents for her stance on crime enforcement due in large part to the noticeable increase in crime throughout her ward during her tenure.
 Despite public statements of concern, her perceived lack of action and the continued violence in her ward has led many residents to call for more and better action to combat the rising crime rate.
 Nadeau has been critical of police in the district and supported the disbanding of police Vice Squads in 2015, over resistance from the DC Police Union, after a study revealed that 83% of those stopped by the department were Black.
+In 2024, a recall effort was launched by local activists due to the doubling of homicides in a single year under her term.

 Baby boxes

-In 2014, Nadeau introduced a bill to provide “baby boxes” for all newborns in the District to encourage safe sleep practices and reduce the infant mortality rate, which in the District in 2014 was 27 percent above the national rate.
+In 2014, Nadeau introduced a bill to provide "baby boxes" for all newborns in the District to encourage safe sleep practices and reduce the infant mortality rate, which in the District in 2014 was 27 percent above the national rate.
 The boxes are lined with a firm mattress and a fitted sheet and serve as a bassinet for infants.
 They come with essential items such as diapers, wipes and onesies.